Charles E W Bean, Diaries, AWM38 3DRL 606/18/1 - October 1915 - Part 6

 3rd & 2nd were killed, & Col. MacNaughton

-of 4th wounded & utterly worn
+o / 4th wounded & utterly worn

 out had to be carried from / fight

 & sent to hospital.
-Bannett sd
+Bennett sd

-before hand tt he would get
+beforehand tt he would get

 47

-I am glad little shout got one -
+I am glad little Shout got one -

 But the 2nd 3rd & 4th if they

-get none after making / chair
+get none after making / charge

 alone & certainly doing most

-o I work will naturally &
+o / work will naturally &

 reasonably be unspeakably